pulumi/pulumi-hugo/themes/default/content/_index.md

 code_faster:
   title: Code faster.
   description: |
     Author infrastructure code efficiently using programming languages you know and love.

-Use programming logic (e.g., loops, conditionals) to succinctly express resources and IDEs with statement completion, type checking, and live documentation.
+    Write statements to succinctly express infrastructure from your IDE with autocomplete, type checking, and documentation.

     Get instant feedback using standard linters and unit tests.
-  quote:
-    text:
-    name:
-    logo:

 ai:
-  title: Boost your productivity with AI.
+  title: Boost productivity with AI.
   description: |
-    Want help getting started with IaC?
-Use PulumiAI to generate code for your desired infrastructure – all through natural language commands.
+    Want help writing IaC?
+Use Pulumi AI to generate code for your desired infrastructure – all through natural language commands.

     Ask Pulumi AI to iterate on your code to make changes and add new resources.

 ship_faster:
   title: Ship faster.
   description: |
     Use software engineering best practices and tools to rapidly test and deploy infrastructure, just like your application code.

     Deliver infrastructure code through your CI/CD pipeline using Pulumi’s integrations and validate code with built-in testing and policies.

 more_with_less:
   title: Do more with less.
   description: |
-    Program workflows that automate infrastructure tasks like provisioning, configuring, and destroying resources.
-This allows you to 10x the number of resources you can manage compared to only using CLIs.
+    Program workflows that automate infrastructure provisioning, configuration, and deletion with Automation API.

     Package cloud architectures into reusable libraries that reduce complex infrastructure down to a few lines of code.

 one_place:
-  title: See all your infrastructure from one place.
+  title: Gain multi-cloud vision.
   description: |
-    View and search for deployed resources across all your clouds and SaaS – presented in a human-readable way.
-No more combing through cloud consoles and messy logs just to know what’s running.
+    View and search for deployed resources across all your cloud providers – presented in a human-readable way.

     Export your data to gain insights into your infrastructure with your existing analytics tools.

 customer_logos:
   title: You’ll be in good company.